Quincy Amarikwa

-Quincy Obinna Amarikwa (/ɑːˈmɑriːkwɑː/ ah-MAR-eek-wah; born October 29, 1987) is an American soccer player.
+Quincy Obinna Amarikwa (/ɑːˈmɑriːkwɑː/ ah-MAR-eek-wah; born October 29, 1987) is an American former professional soccer player.

 Career

-College and Amateur
+Early career

 Amarikwa attended Liberty High School.
 He was a member of the Bakersfield Alliance club soccer team and played college soccer at UC Davis.
 In 2008, he led the team to the second round of the NCAA Tournament for the first time in school history.

 During his college years, Amarikwa also played with Bakersfield Brigade in the USL Premier Development League.